cguegan/iColregs/iColregs/Original Texts/Colregs.md

 Vessels engaged in fishing with purse seine gear may exhibit two yellow lights in a vertical line.
 These lights shall flash alternately every second and with equal light and occultation duration.
 These lights may be exhibited only when the vessel is hampered by its fishing gear.

-## Annex Ill - Technical Details of Sound Signal Appliances
+## Annex III - Technical Details of Sound Signal Appliances

 #### 1. Whistles